 There is nothing more that I love than walking through the streets of Kathmandu (or really any community in Nepal) and take in the smokey, savory smells of traditional foods.
 The rich scent of ghee.
 The pungent spices.
 The sensory experience is a masala in and of itself.
 My mouth waters just thinking back to being home in Nepal.
 Let’s be real. . .
 Nepali food is our lifeline here in Seattle as well, we eat the traditional dal bhat ko takhari (direct translation lentils + rice + vegetable curry) almost nightly.
 However, somehow, food in Nepal just tastes better.
 At first I thought it was just because of eating by hand – and it DOES taste better when you’re eating with your hands – but that’s not it.

 Don’t believe me?
-Well, just sign up for our next tour and see for yourself… We’re going November 2020.
+Well, just sign up for our next tour and see for yourself… We’re going November 2022, and welcoming a max of 10 adventure friends with us.
 We’ll focus on food, culture and photography.
-We’ll host you at our home in West Seattle (if you’re PNW local) first and then tell you that we told you so in Kathmandu!
-Then we’ll teach you how to make the said foods yourself, and you’ll see how foods on either side of the world can be the super common saying in Nepal as “same same but different”.
+We’ll host you via Zoom first, or in our West Seattle home (if you’re PNW local) first and then tell you that we told you so in Kathmandu!
+Then we’ll offer classes that teach you how to make the said foods yourself, and you’ll see how foods on either side of the world can be the super common saying in Nepal as “same same but different”.

 We’re going to start with mo:mos.
 What’s a mo:mo?
 Long story short : little bits of heaven : dumplings.
 A delightful filling (meat or veg) wrapped in a delicate dough and then either steamed or fried and served with an achar (side sauce to dip) for maximum culinary pleasure.
 It’s an incredible experience to visit restaurants and kitchens that tote the “best” or most “mitho” (delicious) dumpling ever and eat to your hearts content, but it is another experience that is even more savory to be a part of the community that creates the mo:mo.
 It’s a celebration, it’s a labor of love, its downright delicious.